 You can get gloves that are either waterproof, semi-waterproof or non-waterproof.

-The non-waterproof variety is made of fabric and only useful when you are doing work such as pruning or harvesting and won’t protect your hands from getting wet and dirty if you use them to mix container soil.
+The non-waterproof variety is made of fabric and only used when you are doing work such as pruning or harvesting and won’t protect your hands from getting wet and dirty if you use them to mix container soil.

 The semi-waterproof gloves have a rubber coating on the palm end so that you can do work like transplanting without worrying about your hands getting wet.
-They are not useful for mixing container soil where you need to use your full hands.
+They are not used for mixing container soil where you need to use your full hands.